MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/powershell.md

 `pwsh` runs PowerShell Core, which must be installed on the agent or container.

 > [!NOTE]
-> Tasks that depend on what has been bootstrapped must be in the same job as the bootstrap.
+> Each PowerShell session lasts only for the duration of the job in which it runs.
+Tasks that depend on what has been bootstrapped must be in the same job as the bootstrap.

 ::: moniker-end